Manic Street Preachers

-Manic Street Preachers, also known simply as the Manics, are a Welsh rock band formed in Blackwood in 1986.
-The band consists of cousins James Dean Bradfield (lead vocals, lead guitar) and Sean Moore (drums, percussion, soundscapes), plus Nicky Wire (bass guitar, lyrics).
+Manic Street Preachers (occasionally referred to as the Manics) are a Welsh rock band formed in Blackwood, Caerphilly, in 1986.
+Since 1995, the band has been a three-piece of Nicky Wire (bass/lyrics) and cousins James Dean Bradfield (vocals/guitar/occasional lyrics) and Sean Moore (drums).
 They form a key part of the 1990s Welsh Cool Cymru cultural movement.

-Following the release of their debut single "Suicide Alley", Manic Street Preachers were joined by Richey Edwards as co-lyricist and rhythm guitarist, the band became as a quartet.
-The band's early albums were in a punk vein, eventually broadening to a greater alternative rock sound, whilst retaining a leftist political outlook.
+The band's early releases were in a punk vein, eventually broadening to a wider alternative rock sound.
 Their early combination of androgynous glam imagery and lyrics about "culture, alienation, boredom and despair" gained them a loyal following.

-Manic Street Preachers released their debut album, Generation Terrorists, in February 1992, followed by Gold Against The Soul in 1993 and The Holy Bible in 1994.
-Edwards disappeared in February 1995 and was legally presumed dead in 2008.
-The band continued as a trio, and achieved commercial success with the albums Everything Must Go (1996) and This Is My Truth Tell Me Yours (1998).
+As a four-piece with Richey Edwards (guitar/lyrics), the band's first charting single was "Motown Junk" in 1991, followed by their first two albums, Generation Terrorists in 1992 and Gold Against the Soul in 1993.
+1994's The Holy Bible was the last album with Edwards, who disappeared in February 1995 and was legally presumed dead in 2008.
+After a short hiatus, the remaining members chose to continue on, achieving commercial success with the first post-Edwards album, 1996's Everything Must Go, which reached No. 2 in the UK Albums Chart, while the follow-up album, 1998's This Is My Truth Tell Me Yours, reached No. 1.

-The Manics have headlined festivals including Glastonbury, T in the Park, V Festival and Reading.
-They have won eleven NME Awards, eight Q Awards and four BRIT Awards.
+The Manics have headlined festivals including Glastonbury, T in the Park, V Festival and Reading, winning eleven NME Awards, eight Q Awards and four BRIT Awards.
 They were nominated for the Mercury Prize in 1996 and 1999, and have had one nomination for the MTV Europe Music Awards.
-They have reached number 1 in the UK charts four times: in 1998, with This Is My Truth Tell Me Yours and the single "If You Tolerate This Your Children Will Be Next", in 2000 with the single "The Masses Against the Classes", and in 2021 with The Ultra Vivid Lament.
-They have sold more than ten million albums worldwide.
+The band have sold more than ten million albums worldwide.
+The Manics have had two UK No. 1 singles, "If You Tolerate This Your Children Will Be Next" (1998) and "The Masses Against the Classes" (2000), as well as two UK No. 1 albums, This Is My Truth Tell Me Yours and The Ultra Vivid Lament (2021).
+From 1991 to 2010, they had 33 consecutive top 40 singles in the UK.